 Chester Cathedral began its life as a Benedictine Abbey in 1093.
 The site had previously been used as a place of worship during Saxon times, but the Benedictine monks were the first to build a church there in the Norman style.
 This Norman influence can still be seen in the north transept, the north tower and parts of the cloister.
 The cathedral was rebuilt from 1250 onwards in the much more dramatic Gothic style.
 Spotting the differences between the two architectural styles is an interesting exercise, even for those who aren’t well-versed in design.

-You can help create a MASSIVE 350,000 brick LEGO recreation of Chester Cathedral, a community project which has been underway for quite some time.
+Competed in 2023 after an eight-year project, you can see the massive 275,000 brick LEGO recreation of Chester Cathedral.
 The cathedral’s avid LEGO-lovers are designing unique pieces to reflect the historical importance of the building.
 During Summer 2019, Chester Cathedral will also be hosting ‘The Deep,’ an exhibition of LEGO sculptures of sea life.
 It will include a 2.7-metre-tall giant squid made from a whopping 120 000 bricks.

 Chester Cathedral has survived a few tumultuous periods in religious history.
 When Henry VIII dissolved the Benedictine Abbey in 1541, the shrine to St Werburgh was broken and the colourful walls of the Lady Chapel were whitewashed.
 Thankfully, The Lady Chapel has since been restored to its former glory.
 The cathedral was again defaced by puritans during Cromwell’s influence, and many important statues and architectural elements were destroyed.
 You can still see evidence of this vandalism around the cathedral today.